ohel/dotfiles/configs/README.md

 * hrtf_1059.mhr: Head-related transfer function made with makehrtf using the HRIR measurements from the Ircam/AKG Listen project.
 Used with OpenAL, see the alsoftrc dotfile.
 * mpv: mpv media player config files located in ~/.mpv.
 * no_close_window_classes: When using my xbindkeysrc, do not close windows of these classes.
-* pulseaudio_alsa_bridge.pa: Configuration for PulseAudio to make it just a simply ALSA bridge, effectively disabling it.
 * quodlibet_gst_pipeline: Pipeline definitions for Quod Libet music player.
 * ranger: ranger file manager config files located in ~/.config/ranger.
 * renamepatterns.saved: Quod Libet rename pattern for music library.